mabau/pystencils/CONTRIBUTING.md

 ```

-   To get all packages needed for development a requirenments list can be found [here](https://i10git.cs.fau.de/pycodegen/pycodegen/-/blob/master/conda_environment_dev.yml).
+   To get all packages needed for development, a requirements list can be found [here](https://i10git.cs.fau.de/pycodegen/pycodegen/-/blob/master/conda_environment_dev.yml).
 This includes flake8 and pytest.

 6. Commit your changes and push your branch to GitHub::
 ```bash